tobymao/18xx/DEVELOPMENT.md

 4. Execute `migrate_json('your_json_file.json')`

 This will apply the migrations to the game file you specified, allowing you to verify it worked as expected.

+#### Logging in Locally

+You may run into a security problem when trying to log in.
+As a workaround, one may change the cookie security level.

+In routes/user.rb, ~line 110 change
+`secure: true,` to `secure: false,`

+Do not try to push this change!